 People spend about 83% more when they use credit cards, as suggested by cash vs credit card spending statistics.
 The average cash purchase in the US is $22.
 Credit and debit card purchases, by contrast, are $112.
 Experts explain that spending through your card doesn’t always seem like you’re spending real money.
 That’s why consumers find it easier to spend larger amounts with credit cards.

-14. 10% of American consumers have already loaded their credit card into a mobile wallet.
+14. 10% of American consumers have already loaded their credit cards into a mobile wallet.

 With the rise of mobile wallets, Americans don’t even need their cards to use them.
 Credit card usage statistics indicate that about 10% of consumers have their cards into a mobile device or wallet.
 Respective 8% and 19% said they would ‘definitely’ and ‘likely’ load it soon.
 Still, nearly one-fourth of the respondents (24%) said they would never load their cards into their smartphones.